 In January 2017, the 28 subsidiaries included in the parameter in the section “Report parameters” comply with this Declaration (in so far as the legislation in place in the respective countries allows them to).

 The areas identified as presenting the biggest risks concerning child labor are our factories in India (Umbergaon) and in China (Jiaxing, Shanghai and Wuqing from 2011).
-For Hamon, in 2016, none of the 28 subsidiaries included employed people under the age of 18 except one traineeship and one apprenticeship in France (see A.R.,p.50).
+For Hamon, in 2018, none of the 28 subsidiaries included employed people under the age of 18.

 A summary of this Code is available here.
 Over time these commitments are gradually incorporated into the Group’s working methods and shared with all Hamon’s subsidiaries.
 We also want to establish adequate internal control measures.
 It should be noted that within the framework of a sustainable procurement policy, we are working to ensure that our commitments are passed on to our suppliers.
 Therefore, through our general purchasing conditions, we ask for instance that they respect the social regulations in force and do not employ children.